EN388 vs ANSI

 What's the difference?

-EN 388: 2016 is the European Standard governing gloves that provide protection against mechanical risks.
+EN 388: 2016 is the European Standard governing work gloves that provide hand protection against mechanical risks.

 ANSI/ISEA stands for American National Standards Institute / International Safety Equipment Association.
 This is a US Standard only and not a government regulation, which uses a mix of ASTM (American Society for Testing and Materials) and EN (European Norm) methods.

-With the introduction of the TDM cut test to the EN388:2016 revised standard, ANSI and EN388 have become much closer aligned.
+With the introduction of the TDM cut test to the EN388:2016 revised glove standard, ANSI Vs EN388 have become much closer aligned.

-The EN388 standard now consists of two cut resistant values, using two different testing methods.
+The EN388 glove standard now consists of two cut resistant values, using two different work gloves testing methods.
 The first is the Coupe Test using a circular blade that moves back and forth under 5N contact force until it cuts through the material.
-The blade cut resistancy is stated on a 0-5 scale based on the number of rotations it takes to cut through the sample, using a standard canvas control material before and after to take the sharpness of the blade into consideration.
+The blade cut resistance is stated on a 0-5 scale based on the number of rotations it takes to cut through the sample, using a standard canvas control material before and after to take the sharpness of the blade into consideration.

 TDM cut test: How it works

-This cut test determines the resistance of a safety glove by applying the sample fabric from the palm with great force in a single movement.
+This work glove cut test determines the resistance of a safety glove by applying the sample fabric from the palm with great force in a single movement.

 To this end, a sharp-edged blade is dragged over the sample fabric once.
 This allows the accurate calculation of the minimum force required to cut the sample material at a thickness of 20mm.